dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 A for loop can express a computation to be performed for each value of a _loop index_.
 In Dafny, the loop index is an int-based variable that is either
 - incremented up from a starting value to just before an ending value: `3 to 7` means 3, 4, 5, and 6
-- or decremented from just below a starting value down to an ending value `7 downto 3` means 6, 5, 4, and 3.
+- or decremented from just below a starting value down to an ending value: `7 downto 3` means 6, 5, 4, and 3.

 The contextual keywords `to` and `downto` indicate incrementing and decrementing, respectively.
 No other words are allowed here, including writing them with different case.